vincegiorno/Food-Diary/README.md

 ### In a nutshell
 **Food Diary** keeps a record of daily calorie, fat and sodium intake.
 It uses the Nutrionix database to access nutrition information.
-In order to run the app, clone the repository and open *dist/index.html*
+In order to run the app, go to https://vincegiorno.github.io/Food-Diary/

 ### The nut
 + Lists of food eaten on the current day and all foods selected while using the app are maintained, updated in real time and persevered in Firebase